 Using probabilities to provide more information

-The emissions pledge pathway that includes NDCs and some long-term targets has an 88% probability of exceeding 2°C. The current policy pathways have a higher than 97% probability of exceeding 2°C.
+The emissions pledges and targets pathway that includes NDCs and some long-term targets has an 88% probability of exceeding 2°C, while the current policy pathways have a greater than 97% probability of exceeding 2°C.

 What governments need to do to achieve the global goal

 The IPCC Special Report on 1.5°C shows that even starting from emission levels implied by NDCs and current policy projections, 1.5°C and 2°C pathways are still technically feasible.
 However, the resulting emission pathways are increasingly expensive as they are not consistent with the most cost-efficient policies.
 Slower-than-optimal emission reductions early on need to be followed by faster reductions later on, effectively leading to significantly higher costs for the period 2030–2050 than would otherwise be needed.
 While the challenges are significant, limiting warming to below 1.5°C by the end of the century is still feasible from current emissions levels.
 However, with every decade lost, these challenges and costs rise and will, at some point, become insurmountable with warming locked in to 1.5 or 2°C and above.

-For more information on the global emission pathways and how they are calculated, please see the detailed analysis and methodology pages.
+For more information on the global emission pathways and how they are calculated, please see refer to our methodology section.